stanford-cs324/winter2022/lectures/introduction.md

 This course will be structured like an onion:

-1. **Behavior** of large language models: We will start at the outer layer where we only have blackbox API access to the model (as we've had right now).
+1. **Behavior** of large language models: We will start at the outer layer where we only have blackbox API access to the model (as we've had so far).
    Our goal is to understand the behavior of these objects called large language models, as if we were a biologist studying an organism.
 Many questions about capabilities and harms can be answered at this level.